How Do You Split a Wrongful Death Settlement?

 The family members of the deceased are entitled to wrongful death benefits in accordance with Pennsylvania intestate succession.

 Money won in a wrongful death lawsuit goes to benefit the specific family members who have suffered from the loss of their loved one.
 It doesn’t go to into the estate, and it is not available to creditors of the deceased to pay off any debts they may have had.
 Also, wrongful death lawsuit settlements are not taxed by the state or federal government.

 Amounts of settlements

 While juries tend to be sympathetic in cases of wrongful death, there are a wide range of settlement amounts, depending on the circumstances involved.
-In some cases (such as in a truck accident, where the driver, the trucking company, and a cargo company may all be liable), there may be multiple defendants, with large amounts of insurance and assets available.
+In some cases (such as in a truck accident, where the driver, the trucking company, and a cargo company may all be liable),there may be multiple defendants, including the need for a skilled truck accident lawyer, with large amounts of insurance and assets available.
 Cases may be settled through negotiations with the insurance companies, but, in some cases, the case may have to go to trial.
 At a trial, the settlement amount may depend on the individual judge, jury, and jurisdiction; the evidence available and strength of the case; and the skill of your attorney to build and present your case.

 Time period for a settlement

 The time it takes to settle a case also depends upon the circumstances involved and the willingness of the parties to negotiate and settle.
 When a fair settlement offer can be reached, the case may end within a few months.
 When a settlement cannot be reached and the wrongful death claim goes to a jury trial, it can take a year or longer for the case to conclude.
 The wrongful death attorneys at Wapner Newman can examine all the factors of your case and give you a better idea of what it may be worth and how long the case may take.